iamseeley/ts-wiki/pages/wiki.md

 This wiki started as a challenge I gave myself.
 The challenge was to build a simple static site generator that would act as my personal wiki as well as my portfolio.
 I wanted it to be extremely bare bones, with as few dependencies as possible.
 The focus would be on the content...

 At the time of creating this, I was studying Go and I discovered the html/template package and Blackfriday.
-They were exactly what I needed.
+I thought these tools would work well for what I wanted to do.

 So, this website is written in Go.
 I have two html templates for the site pages and journal entries.
 The site pages and journal entries are written in Markdown and converted to HTML using Blackfriday a Markdown processor implemented in Go.

 Find the code here [iamseeley/ts-wiki](https://github.com/iamseeley/ts-wiki).
-It's a mess, but it's my mess. ;)

 I'm working on making a project template so other people can try it out!